Yi Munyeol

 Yi Mun-yol (born May 18, 1948) is a South Korean writer.
 Yi's given name at birth was Yol; the character, Mun (which translates as "writer"), was added after he took up a writing career.
-His works include novels, short stories and Korean adaptations of classic Chinese novels as well as political and social commentaries.
+His works include novels, short stories and Korean adaptations of classic Chinese novels.
 An informal count has estimated that over 30 million copies of his books have been sold and, as of 2021, they have been translated into 21 languages.
 His works have garnered many literary awards and many have been adapted for film and television.

 Life

 Yi Mun-yol's father was a member of Korea's "wealthy elite".
 He had a 40-room residence and 200 pyeong, or 660 square meters, of land.
-He studied in Britain and taught agriculture as Seoul National University.
+He studied in Britain and taught agriculture at Seoul National University.
 But at the outbreak of the Korean War, he joined the communist cause, abandoned his family and moved to North Korea.